iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

    operator-f5644b7f9-2vvw7                              1/1     Running   0          5h37m
    ```

-### Deploy Second IOMesh Cluster
+### Deploy Non-Management Cluster

+As previously mentioned, non-management IOMesh clusters do not have management responsibilities and function independently as storage pools.
+To deploy a non-management IOMesh cluster, follow these steps using `iomesh-cluster-1` as an example.

-1. Create a namespace for the second IOMesh cluster `iomesh-cluster-1`.
+1. Create a namespace for the second IOMesh cluster `iomesh-cluster-1`,

     ```
     kubectl create namespace iomesh-cluster-1